MurAll (PAINT) Price Hits $0.0010

-MurAll (CURRENCY:PAINT) traded up 3.6% against the dollar during the 1-day period ending at 14:00 PM E.T. on May 5th.
-One MurAll coin can currently be purchased for approximately $0.0010 or 0.00000002 BTC on major exchanges.
-MurAll has a market capitalization of $8.70 million and approximately $866,402.00 worth of MurAll was traded on exchanges in the last 24 hours.
-Over the last seven days, MurAll has traded up 3.5% against the dollar.
+MurAll (CURRENCY:PAINT) traded down 7.8% against the US dollar during the one day period ending at 14:00 PM ET on May 6th.
+One MurAll coin can currently be purchased for about $0.0010 or 0.00000002 BTC on cryptocurrency exchanges.
+MurAll has a total market cap of $8.12 million and $755,812.00 worth of MurAll was traded on exchanges in the last 24 hours.
+During the last week, MurAll has traded down 26.7% against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.